 The program only applies to eligible tenants, NOT all tenants.
 If all tenants in a rental unit submit to the Landlord a written Declaration, under penalty of perjury, that they meet the Order’s ‘qualifying criteria,’ they may temporarily halt a lockout/ setout.
 However, not all tenants will meet the criteria, and their cases would therefore not be covered by this Order.

 What do I do if I receive a CDC Declaration?

 Make a note of the date that you received it and upload it using this form.

 Is this order permanent?

 The effect of the Order is not permanent.
-The Order itself contemplates a “temporary halt” and would prevent ONLY actions that result in removing the tenant from the dwelling, and only until Dec.
-31, 2020.
-After that, barring new legislative or regulatory changes, lockouts should be able to proceed for any tenants who have not gotten caught up or moved out.
+The Order itself contemplates a “temporary halt” and would prevent ONLY actions that result in removing the tenant from the dwelling.
+The CDC issued an Order on June 24th stating that the FINAL extension of its original Order will expire on July 31, 2021.
+After that, (barring new legislative or regulatory changes), any pending cases waiting for hearings, and any lockouts that were not completed by the Sheriff should be able to proceed for any tenants who have not gotten caught up or moved out.